 TVA and TDRDA determined that other issues do not require detailed analysis due to the nature of the proposal and/or there would be no potential for impacts to these resources or uses.
-These resource issues include botany, navigation, land use, solid and hazardous waste, and environmental justice.
+These resource issues include botany, navigation, land use, and solid and hazardous waste.
 The proposed action alternative would not impact terrestrial vegetation; wetland vegetation is considered in section 3.5.
 Navigation during recreational activities (fishing boats, kayaking) is not likely to be impacted by either of the alternatives considered herein.
 There is no proposed change in land use, and there is no solid or hazardous waste associated with either of the alternatives.
-Environmental justice was not addressed in this environmental assessment as there are no adverse effects from the proposal to human health or the environment that would disproportionately affect any community.
 Floodplains were considered in accordance with Executive Order 11988; however, this resource was dismissed from further consideration because there would be no potential for impacts to floodplains of the Duck River as the proposed modifications would only occur within the river's stream channel, thus would not alter floodplains or materially affect flood storage of the Normandy Reservoir.
 There would be no meaningful change to reservoir flood risk.